Last Updated: August 2023

 Circumstances where your Personal Information will be collected from a third party include where:

-- a health practitioner or a healthcare provider orders a product or service specifically for you (patient);
+- a health practitioner or a healthcare provider orders a product or service specifically for you as a patient;

 - you are seeking employment and a recruiter or referee provides us with your Personal Information;